 Before the 70s the Ecological Footprint was lower than Earth’s biocapacity, meaning that no overshoot was present.

-Since then, the overshoot day has come earlier and earlier, and now nature inevitably strikes back with widely distributed weather anomalies and severe conditions we all witness!
+Since then, the overshoot day comes earlier year by year and now we see nature's inevitable reaction toward that pain.
+Mother Nature is striking back with widely distributed weather anomalies and severe conditions we all witness!